David Marshall Williams: Final years

 The November 6, 1960, edition of The Fayetteville Observer included an article entitled "Condition of Williams Is Still Critical”: “David Marshall (Carbine) Williams, 66, of Godwin, Rte.
 1, inventor of the Army carbine, was in critical condition Saturday at midnight in a Dunn Hospital.
 Williams' physician, Dr. L.R.
 Doffermyre, said his examination late Saturday night indicated that Williams was 'extremely critical'.
 The Cumberland County man was admitted to the hospital earlier last week for treatment of a liver ailment.
 He had been unconscious at least three days."
 The article indicates that his wife and son and three grandchildren were at his bedside.
 The November 14, 1960, Fayetteville Observer included a follow-up report indicating Williams was recovering.

 During the 1960s, Williams remained at home with his wife and family.
 Williams eventually donated his personal collection and entire workshop to the North Carolina Museum of History.
 On June 22, 1971, the museum held an opening ceremony of the David Marshall Williams exhibit at the museum, where it remains on permanent display.
 The display includes the entire building of the Williams workshop.
 All contents remain in the same location where Williams left them.

 In 1972, David Marshall Williams was admitted to Dorothea Dix Hospital in Raleigh, North Carolina.
 His wife described his condition as being unable to recognize his own family.
-Dorothea Dix Hospital is a psychiatric hospital with short-term and long-term care for patients with a variety of mental disorders, both psychological and physical.
 Williams remained at the hospital until his death on January 8, 1975.

 His death certificate lists the primary cause of his death as cardiorespiratory arrest with contributing factors of bronchial pneumonia and organic brain syndrome.
 Organic brain syndrome (OBS) is decreased mental function owing to a medical disease other than a psychiatric illness.
 Examples are stroke, Alzheimer's disease, liver failure, long-term alcohol abuse, and withdrawal from alcohol, amongst many others.

 Williams is buried in the cemetery of the Old Bluff Presbyterian Church near Wade, North Carolina.

 Legacy

-While the fictional legend of “Carbine Williams” has garnered Williams more attention over the years, his design, redesign, and development of firearms that used the high-pressure gas in or near the breech to operate their semi-automatic action have remained a significant contribution used in the design and development of new firearms and as a starting point for other inventors to come up with new ideas.
+While the legend of “Carbine Williams” has garnered Williams more attention over the years, his design, redesign, and development of firearms that used the high-pressure gas in or near the breech to operate their semi-automatic action have remained a significant contribution used in the design and development of new firearms and as a starting point for other inventors to come up with new ideas.